 If you’re looking for some suitable adventuring music to play at your table, check out this article on game ambience.

 There is obviously one member of the adventuring party that is better disposed than most to pay attention to music and perform it themselves.
 As keepers of stories and song, weavers of arcane magic through sound, and usually all round extroverts, the bard class is usually only one conversation away from reaching for their lute.
 Bards can even use their musical instruments to cast spells, entertain a crowd, and even secure the party a warm bed for the night even if everyone is terminally short on cash.

 Here are just a few ways you can put an instrument proficiency to good use.

 - Securing lodging

 - Attracting (or distracting) crowds

-Want to seduce the mayor’s daughter with your sick lyre skills?
+Want to seduce the mayor’s only son with your sick lyre skills?
 Make a performance check.
 Want to distract a crowd inside of a tavern while the rest of your party interrogates the sketchy barkeep?
 Roll those dice, and maybe sing for us a bit.